What Is The Purpose Of A Rehabilitation Centre?

 Most reputable rehab centres will recommend a stay of at least 28 days.

 A 28-day stay means a person does not just drug or alcohol detox.
-S/he is also given the opportunity to learn new skills in a safe and supportive environment.
+They are also given the opportunity to learn new skills in a safe and supportive environment.

 In some instances when a person has a mild case of alcohol and/or substance use problem, a rehab centre can offer home detox treatment.